Welcome to today's edition of the Rush 24-7 podcast.

 They fear that people of faith, whatever the faith is, believe in things larger than themselves.

-Liberals, some Democrats think the end all is with them and with humanity, and that there is nothing larger, other than right now the environment.
+Liberals, some Democrats think the end all is with them and with humanity, and that there is nothing larger other than right now the environment.

 And they can't control people like that.

-And they fear what they consider to be the judgmentalism of people like that, and they fear the standards, both moral and ethical, that people of faith, and I don't care what faith we're talking about, conduct their lives with as best they can.
+And they fear the standards, both moral and ethical, that people of faith, and I don't care what faith we're talking about, conduct their lives with as best they can.

-So it's not just Romney that they are targeting, it's people of faith who are public about it everywhere, and they're doing their best to discredit anybody with with uh with faith of any kind.
+And they're doing their best to discredit anybody with faith of any kind.

-Do you note that the Democrats are never ever asked about this?
+Do you note that the Democrats are never, ever asked about this?

 If religion is important in this election in that we want to know how someone's faith may impact their governing, then I think all the candidates need to give a speech of this kind.